 I am interested in setting up a theatrical stage where actors and plots are absent, governed solely by sensory systems.
 A sensory understanding of space enables a constant reorganization of relationships between self/others, a reconstruction of social systems, an arrangement of political negotiations, and a sharing of complexities that elude simplification.

 This aspiration towards the constant rearrangement of any type of systems and formalization expands into the organizational form of my practice as well.
-I am an individual artist myself as well as being part of my own studio, serving as one of the collectives.
+I am an individual artist myself as well as being part of my own studio, serving as one of the collective.
 These inextricably linked selves or self/other relationships are a key approach to space, the medium I work with.
 The two sides, the outside/inside of a mirror, expand my spatial approach that is open to the unknown.

 The structure of fragility is more dependent on the ability of balancing multiple elements than on forming something concretely simplified.
 I believe such process-oriented, ever-changing spatial rearrangement extends people’s perception into further attentive awareness, opening more links to the things yet unknown.